GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 All fortunes are wrong except this one.

 ### Where you can find me